 Many component speakers use superior dome tweeter and woofer materials.
-These features might include a tweeter volume reduction option to create a more flexible sound system, as well as tweeter mounted fusing, which protects your car audio system from overload.
+These features might include a tweeter volume reduction option to create a more flexible sound system and tweeter mounted fusing, which protects your car audio system from overload.

 A component speaker set’s crossover is designed explicitly for that speaker.
 It is constructed with higher-quality capacitors, inductors, and other components typically than those found on a coaxial speaker.

 They have two stages of filtering, compared to coaxial’s one step.
 This ensures that the separate tweeter can filter the bass and midrange sound more effectively while the woofer blocks the high range.

 This ability to drive different frequencies to the intended component ensures that the sound quality is better than coaxial car audio systems.

 You can also place the separate tweeters at a different location from the woofers or point them in another direction to create a surround sound effect.
 This gives the listener more significant control over the soundscape.